-A 4.4% increase in the statutory National Living Wage from £7.50 to £7.83 next year;
+The continuing reduction in new homes bonus receipts; A 4.4% increase in the statutory National Living Wage from £7.50 to £7.83 next year;

 Pay increases for future years.
-An offer to employees has been tabled by the National Employers for Local Government Services which is a 2 year deal for 2018/19 and 2019/20.
+An offer to employees has been tabled by the National Employers for Local Government Services for the 2 years 2018/19 and 2019/20.
 A flat rate increase for the majority of grades of 2% in each year and higher increases on lower pay points of up to 9.2%.
-A revised pay spine has also been introduced in the offer with effect from 1 April 2019.
-These changes address adjustments to the National Living Wage and pay differentials across grades as a result.
-This proposal is built into the initial financial plan proposals.
+A revised pay spine has also been introduced in the offer with effect from 1 April 2019;

-The actuarial valuation of the Devon pension fund for 31 March 2016 required increased employers contributions to 2019/20;
+The actuarial valuation of the Devon pension fund for 31 March 2016 requiring increased employers contributions to 2019/20;